Police responding to multiple stuck semi-truck incidents in Great Falls - NewsBreak

 Sheriff Slaughter commends Great Falls reverend handling unhoused, remorseful over criticisms

-Cascade County Sheriff Jesse Slaughter expressed remorse this week over how he spoke about a Great Falls reverend during a radio interview in October when he criticized how the First United Methodist Church was handling unhoused people living on church property.
-“I stand by my comments about the situation — that it wasn’t being handled […] The post Sheriff Slaughter commends Great Falls reverend handling unhoused, remorseful over criticisms appeared first on Daily Montanan.
+The First United Methodist Church in Great Falls is photographed on Monday, July 25, 2022.
+(Photo by Nicole Girten/Daily Montanan) Cascade County Sheriff Jesse Slaughter expressed remorse this week over how he spoke about a Great Falls reverend during a radio interview in October when he criticized how the First United Methodist Church was handling unhoused people living on church property.

 Scam targeting people on Medicare making rounds in Montana